DanialOvcharenko/myCV/README.md

 # myCV
-better Start on Iphone6 or bigger
+myMiniCV (better Start on Iphone6 or bigger)